 So, let’s get to it.
 Here’s how you plan a trip on a tight budget.

-Choose Your Destination Wisely
+1. Choose Your Destination Wisely

 By far, the advice that I give out the most to any new traveler is to choose an inexpensive destination.
 Some parts of the world will cost significantly less than others.
 It should be no surprise that Europe, Australia, and the U.S. are the most expensive places to visit.
-On the contrary, Southeast Asia is a budget traveler’s dream.
+On the other hand, Southeast Asia is a budget traveler’s dream.
 Here you’ll find beautiful beaches, amazing food, nice accommodation, and efficient transportation.
 And it’s all for a fraction of the cost of Europe!

-Research Cheap Flights
+2. Research Cheap Flights

 If you have a flexible schedule, look into traveling at different times of the year.
-The shoulder seasons or low seasons are often a great time to visit a place, as you’ll get a lower priced flight (and other costs will be cheaper, too).
+The shoulder seasons or low seasons are often a great time to visit a place, as you’ll get a lower-priced flight (and other costs will be cheaper, too).

-Use Public Transportation
+3. Use Public Transportation

 You may have heard of a popular concept known as “slow travel.”
-The idea is simple — stay put and you’ll save money while experiencing a place for all that it has to offer.
+The idea is simple — stay put, and you’ll save money while experiencing a place for all it has to offer.
 After all, if you’re more stationary, then you’re not buying a plane ticket or a bus ticket, thus saving money.
-Slow travel gives you the ability to really get to know a city.
-Find all of the best restaurants.
-See more than just the tourist highlights.
+Slow travel gives you the ability to really get to know a city, find all of the best restaurants, and see more than just the tourist highlights.

 Meeting other travelers is often one of the best experiences that we’ve had while traveling.
 In fact, there are different types of hostels for different types of people (such as relaxing surfer hostels or party hostels in Paris).
-We’ve made lifetime friends with some of the people that we’ve met at hostels, and for a good reason — they are cool, normal, and interesting people!
+We’ve made lifetime friends with some of the people that we’ve met at hostels, and for a good reason — they’re cool, normal, and interesting people!
 We’ve never been murdered, I promise.

 If you don’t want to share a room, many hostels actually offer private rooms for couples or singles.
 Then, you can enjoy the benefits of a hostel (the social life, using the kitchen, etc.) all while having the privacy of your own room.

-Personally, for my wife and I, food is one of the reasons why we travel.
+For my wife and I, food is one of the reasons why we travel.
 Every country and culture has its unique cuisine, and I am on a personal mission to taste it all!
 But food can get expensive, especially if you’re in a city known for the high costs of restaurants and cafes.
 In my experience, you can find the best food and save your budget at the same time by avoiding many of the overpriced restaurants that operate in the highly touristed areas of a city.
 Instead, venture to where the locals live and eat, and try the shops and restaurants they enjoy.

 Don’t dismiss street food, either.
 Many cities in other parts of the world have entire streets or markets dedicated to cheap food vendors.
-Here you can find authentic food, family recipes, and great prices.
+Here, you can find authentic food, family recipes, and great prices.
 As long as you can see them cooking the food to make sure that it’s safe, then you shouldn’t need to worry about getting sick.
-(Remember, when it comes to food safety, cook it, peel it, wash it, or vomit.)
+Remember, when it comes to food safety, cook it, peel it, wash it, or vomit.

-Guidebooks, and not Guides
+7. Guidebooks, Not Guides

 All of my travels have led me to believe that there is no substitute for a local guide providing me with all of the information I might want.
 However, these guides can be expensive.
-Use your guidebook where you can and hire a guide only for a short period of time.
-This is a much more efficient use of your travel budget.
-Group walking tours that last a couple of hours are often a great way to get an overview of a city; then, plan to spend the rest of your time exploring on your own.
+Use your guidebook where you can and hire a guide only for a short period of time to save your travel budget.
+Group walking tours that last a couple of hours are also a great way to get an overview of a city.
+Then, spend the rest of your time exploring on your own.

 That sums it up.
 Remember, there is no such thing as a “wrong” or “right” way to travel, so anytime you’re having fun without breaking the bank is a winning combination.
 Try not to let your desire to save money create too much stress, as this is counterproductive to the idea of travel itself, after all.
-Now, go see the world